corpnewt/UnPlugged/README.md

      ◦ High Sierra and newer should be APFS with a GUID Parititon Map

-4. Quit Disk Utility
+5. Quit Disk Utility
-5. Open Terminal
+6. Open Terminal
-6. Type `cd /Volumes/[your ExFAT volume name]/macOS`
+7. Type `cd /Volumes/[your ExFAT volume name]`

     ◦ You can get a list of all volumes with `ls /Volumes`

-    ◦ Make sure to replace `macOS` with the name of the folder containing the gibMacOS files and `UnPlugged.command`
+    ◦ Make sure to replace `[your ExFAT volume name]` with the name of the volume containing gibMacOS files and `UnPlugged.command`

+    ◦ e.g. If you named the volume `UnPlugged`, you would do `cd /Volumes/UnPlugged`

-7. Type `./UnPlugged.command` to launch the script
+8. Type `./UnPlugged.command` to launch the script

     ◦ If that does not work - you can type `bash UnPlugged.command`

+***

 ## UnPlugged.command Steps